Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

+Observe that this result sharpens the aforementioned \cite[Theorem 8.4]{strahlen}.
+We prove Theorem~\ref{thm:pseudoarcs} as a special case of much more general results; since this manuscript was first circulated, a simpler and more direct proof of Theorem~\ref{thm:pseudoarcs} was developed by Benitez and the author~\cite{pseudoarcs}.

-A further motivation for studying the topological dynamics of disjoint-type functions comes from a second question asked by Eremenko in \cite{alexescaping}: \emph{Is every connected component of $I(f)$ unbounded?} This problem is now known as \emph{Eremenko's Conjecture}, and has remained open despite considerable attention.
-For disjoint-type maps, and indeed for any entire function with bounded postsingular set, it is known that the answer is positive \cite{eremenkoproperty}.
-However, the disjoint-type case nonetheless has a role to play in the study of this problem.
+A further motivation for studying the topological dynamics of disjoint-type functions comes from a second question asked by Eremenko in \cite{alexescaping}: \emph{Is every connected component of $I(f)$ unbounded?} This problem is now known as \emph{Eremenko's Conjecture}, and has remained open despite considerable attention.\footnote{ Since this memoir was submitted, Eremenko's conjecture has been resolved in the negative for general transcendental entire functions~\cite{eremenkosconjecture}.
+It remains an open problem whether Eremenko's conjecture holds for all functions in the class $\B$.} For disjoint-type maps, and indeed for any entire function with bounded postsingular set, it is known that the answer is positive \cite{eremenkoproperty}.
+However, the disjoint-type case nonetheless has a role to play in the study of Eremenko's Conjecture.
 Indeed, as discussed in \cite[Section 7]{boettcher}, we may strengthen the question slightly by asking which entire functions have the following property: \begin{enumerate} \item[(UE)] For all $z\in I(f)$, there is a connected and unbounded set $A\subset\C$ with $z\in A$ such that $f^n|_A\to\infty$ \emph{uniformly}. \end{enumerate}